Skip to Content

 • Getting a Perfect Replacement Blade

-While it is possible to find a bar or chain from another brand that matches your specifications for a home-grade chainsaw, always consider manufacturer specifications before buying a replacement blade.
-Check your user manual or consult with the chainsaw company for the best match.
+While finding a bar or chain from another brand that matches your specifications for a home-grade chainsaw is possible, always consider manufacturer specifications before buying a replacement blade.
+Check your user manual or consult the chainsaw company for the best match.

 A critical point to remember is that chainsaw parts are formulated for maximum performance and safety, so deviating from spec may affect these factors.